Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 If you did that, you would have seen something.

-And here, guys, I got some of the footage for you guys from the arrest uh of Grant Amato right here.
+And here, guys, I got some of the footage for you guys from the arrest of Grant Amato right here.

-This is just released body cam video showing the moment Orange County Sheriff's Deputies took Grant Amato into custody at a hotel.
+This is just released body cam video showing the moment Orange County Sheriff's deputies took Grant Amato into custody at a hotel.

 Look at how gaunt and skinny and messed up he is.